ibm-cloud-docs/apps/tutorials/tutorial_custom.md

 ## Step 5: Build and run the app locally
 {: #build-run}

-Add your own code, build, and run the project.
+Add your own code, build, and run the app.
 You can run the application locally on your host system if you install the necessary build tools, or by using the available container support in the {{site.data.keyword.dev_cli_notm}}.

 ### Using the {{site.data.keyword.dev_cli_short}}

-1. To build the project in your current project directory, enter the following command:
+1. To build the app in your current app directory, enter the following command:

   ```
   bx dev build
   ```
   {: codeblock}

-2. To run the project in your current project directory, enter the following command:
+2. To run the app in your current app directory, enter the following command:

   ```
   bx dev run